palbertorm/palbertorm/README.md

 - 👋 Hi, I’m @palbertorm
-- 👀 I’m interested in developer web front-end
+- 👀 I’m interested in developer web front-end and JAVA POO
-- 🌱 I’m currently learning react and C#
+- 🌱 I’m currently learning react and JAVA
 - 💞️ I’m looking to collaborate on projects with front-end
 - 📫 How to reach my linkdin is /palbertorm